Kentucky Atlas and Gazetteer

 Ruddells Mills, Kentucky

 Ruddells Mills is a Bourbon county community that was once home to grist and woolen mills.
-It sits where Hinkston Creek and Stoner Creek join to form the South Fork of the Licking River about five miles north of Paris.
+It sits where Hinkston Creek and Stoner Creek join to form the South Fork of the Licking River about seven miles north of Paris.
+(The name is also variously spelled Ruddels Mills, Ruddels Mill, and Ruddles Mill.)
 It was founded by Isaac Ruddell in 1776, briefly moved north to Ruddell's Station, returning following the Revolutionary War.

 A Ruddells Mills post office operated from 1820 until 1906.

-The Colville Road covered bridge crosses Hinkston Creek about two miles northeast of Ruddells Mills.
+The Colville Road covered bridge crosses Hinkston Creek about three miles northeast of Ruddells Mills.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER